{{flagHref}}

 Frequently Asked Questions

-What is a neutron cross‐section?
+What is a neutron cross section?

-Why are neutron cross‐sections important in nuclear reactors?
+Why are neutron cross sections important in nuclear reactors?

-How do neutron cross‐sections depend on energy?
+How do neutron cross sections vary with energy?

-Can neutron cross‐sections be used in medical applications?
+Can neutron cross sections be used in medical applications?

 About the author